Investment guide

 $190,001+45% + 2%$4,700$9,400

 The concentration effect: a high-income professional earning $250,000 on the top bracket saves $4,700 on every $10k of rental loss.
 A public servant on $80,000 saves only $3,200.
-The same property with the same expenses produces a different after-tax cost depending on who owns it — which is why structuring ownership toward the higher-earning spouse (when legally sound) is a common strategy.
+The same property produces a different after-tax cost depending on who owns it.

-A property can be cash-negative, tax-negative, both, or neither.
-Understanding the difference is the single most important insight in negative gearing.
+Understanding this distinction is the single most important insight in negative gearing:

 ItemAmount